 The Research Chair in Community Social Pediatrics aims to promote academic excellence in research on the social determinants of health specific to the development of children and adolescents living in vulnerable conditions.

-The framework accounts for the impact of such adversity on a child’s developmental trajectory and refers to ‘toxic stress’ as a result of prolonged activation of biological responses to stress due a sustained exposure to adverse experiences in early childhood.
+The framework accounts for the impact of such adversity on a child’s developmental trajectory and refers to ‘toxic stress’ as a result of prolonged activation of biological responses to stress due to a sustained exposure to adverse experiences in early childhood.
 Early exposure to adverse experiences can also affect the natural coping capacities needed to face later challenges.
-Although the CSP model is widely implemented in various communities across the province, it has not yet been evaluated with respect to its long-term effects.
+Moreover, it can increase the risk that the vulnerable context itself perpetuates within the community through a cycle of abuse that promotes inappropriate social behaviors (Edalati & Conrod, 2020).